koopjs/koopjs.github.io/_docs/development/authorization.md

 | --- | --- | --- |
 | req | <code>object</code> | Express request object.
 Query parameter or header should include input (e.g., token) that can be used to prove previously successful authentication |

 Authorization plugins are required to implement a function called `authorize`.
 It should accept the Express request object as an argument, which that can be used to verify the request is being made by an authenticated user (e.g., validate a token in the authorization header).
-If the authorization is unsuccessful, the promise should reject with an error object that contains a `401` code.
+If the identity of the request user is unknown or can't be determined (e.g., due to a missing or invalid token) the promise should reject with an error object that contains a `401` code.
+If the token is valid, but the user is not authorized to access the requested resource, the promise should be rejected with an error that contains a `403` code.
 Successful authorization should allow the promise to resolve.
 An example of an `authorize` function can be viewed [here](https://github.com/koopjs/koop-auth-direct-file/blob/master/src/index.js#L90-L108).